Craps Guide

 If you want to bet with odds, but you can’t afford or don’t want to place bets on the pass and come or don’t pass and don’t come lines, this strategy is for you.
 To begin, place a bet on the pass line.
 Once the point is established, place an odds bet for as much as you can afford.

-• If the point is neither 6 nor 8: place bet goes on both numbers
+• If the point is neither 6 nor 8: the place bet goes on both numbers

 Hedge Bets